Talk to a product expert

 - Spectral Labs (SGS-1): A "ChatGPT for CAD" that generates fully editable, parametric 3D models from simple prompts, sketches, or 3D scans.

-- GenCAD-3D: A breakthrough for reverse engineering that uses AI to convert point clouds into editable parametric feature trees (the original "recipe" of the design).
+- GenCAD-3D: A breakthrough for reverse engineering that uses AI to convert point clouds into editable parametric feature trees.

-Takeaway: Use optimization tools when you need to refine a part for maximum performance and weight reduction.
+Takeaway: Use optimization tools when you need to refine a part for maximum performance.
 Use Generative AI when you need to speed up concept exploration or reverse engineering.

 Tools to Explore: